Programs and Incentives

 Interested in conveniently searching state and territorial incentives?
 Browse this database developed by the Council for Community and Economic Research (C2ER).

-The U.S. Commercial Service (USCS), a part of the International Trade Administration at the U.S. Department of Commerce, offers companies a full range of expertise in international trade, marketing, and finance at every stage of the exporting process.
-Companies can find local assistance at U.S. Export Assistance Centers (USEACS) in more than 100 locations across the United States and globally in 75 international offices.
+The U.S. Commercial Service, a part of the International Trade Administration at the U.S. Department of Commerce, offers companies a full range of expertise in international trade, marketing, and finance at every stage of the exporting process.
+Companies can find local assistance at U.S. Export Assistance Centers in more than 100 locations across the United States, or contact Commercial Service staff in 75 international offices.
 These trade specialists counsel companies on the steps involved in exporting, help assess product export potential, identify markets, locate potential overseas partners, and resolve customs clearance and other trade-related issues.